London Cycling Campaign in Sutton: 22 March 2017 meeting notes

 Amy has said that she would like to attend one of our meetings in the near future.

 Fran concluded by saying that she thought it very important that we had an AGM soon.
+The structure of a more formalised group would help us focus our energy.
 A comprehensive discussion followed on taking an AGM forward – thanks to Helen for sub-chairing this topic!

 4: General updates and news